-In these Regulations, unless the context otherwise requires-

-- "accelerate-stop distance available (ASDA)" means the length of the take-off run available plus the length of stop way, if any; - "Act" means the Civil Aviation Authority Act; - "acts of unlawful interference" means an act or attempted act such as to jeopardise the safety of civil aviation and air transport, and includes- - (a) unlawful seizure of aeroplane in flight; - (b) unlawful seizure of aeroplane on the ground;

-- (c) hostage-taking on board an aeroplane or on aerodromes; - (d) forcible intrusion on board an aeroplane, at an airport or on the premises of an aeronautical facility; - (e) introduction on board an aeroplane or at an airport of a weapon or hazardous device or material intended for criminal purposes; or - (f) communication of false information as to jeopardise the safety of an aeroplane in flight or on the ground, of passengers, crew, ground personnel or the general public, at an airport or on the premises of a civil aviation facility; - "advisory airspace" means an airspace of defined dimensions, or designated route, within which air traffic advisory service is available; - "aerial work" means an aeroplane operation in which an aeroplane is used for specialised services including agriculture, construction, photography, surveying, observation and patrol, search and rescue and aerial advertisement; - "aerodrome" means a defined area on land or water, including any buildings, installations and equipment, used or intended to be used either wholly or in part for the arrival, departure and surface movement of an aeroplane; - "aerodrome operating minima" means the limits of usability of an aerodrome for- - (a) take-off, expressed in terms of runway visual range and visibility and, if necessary, cloud conditions; - (b) landing in 2D instrument approach operations, expressed in terms of visibility or runway visual range, minimum descent altitude or height (MDA/H) and, if necessary, cloud conditions; and

-- (c) landing in 3D instrument approach operations, expressed in terms of visibility or runway visual range and decision altitude or height (DA/H) as appropriate to the type or category of the operation; - "aeronautical product" means any aeroplane, an aeroplane engine, propeller, or sub-assembly, appliance, material, part, or component to be installed; - "aeroplane" means a power-driven heavier-than-air aeroplane, deriving its lift in flight chiefly from aerodynamic reactions on surfaces which remain fixed under given conditions of flight; - "aircraft" means any machine that can derive support in the atmosphere from the reactions of the air other than the reactions of the air against the earth surface; - "aircraft operating manual" means a manual, acceptable to the Authority, containing normal, abnormal and emergency procedures, checklists, limitations, performance information, details of the aeroplane systems and other material relevant to the operation of the aeroplane; - "airframe" means the fuselage, booms, nacelles, cowlings, fairings, airfoil surfaces, including rotors (but excluding propellers and rotating airfoils of a power plant) and landing gear of an aeroplane and their accessories and controls; - "aeroplane tracking" means a process, established by an operator, that maintains and updates, at standardised intervals, a ground-based record of the four dimensional position of individual aeroplane in flight; - "air operator certificate (AOC)" means a certificate authorising an operator to carry out specified commercial air transport operations; - "air traffic control service" means a service provided for the purpose of-
+Title 1.
+These Regulations may be cited as the Civil Aviation (Operation of Aeroplane -General Aviation - Aeroplanes) Regulations 2019.
+Interpretation.
+2. In these Regulations, unless the context otherwise requires- "accelerate-stop distance available (ASDA)" means the length of the take-off run available plus the length of stopway, if provided; "Act" means the Civil Aviation Act as Amended. "acts of unlawful interference". means acts or attempted acts such as to jeopardize the safety of civil aviation and air transport, and includes: (a) unlawful seizure of aeroplane in flight, (b) unlawful seizure of aeroplane on the ground, (c) hostage taking on heard an aeroplane or on aerodromes. (c) hostage-taking on board an aerophane of on aerodromes, (d) forcible intrusion on board an aerophane, at an airport or on the premises of an aeronautical facility, (e) introduction on board an aerophane or at an airport of a weapon or hazardous device or material intended for criminal purposes, (f) communication of false information as to jeopardize the safety of an aerophane in flight or on the ground, of passengers, crew, ground personnel or the general public, at an airport or on the premises of a civil aviation facility. "advisory airspace" means an airspace of defined dimensions, or designated route, within which air traffic advisory service is available, "aerial work" means an aeroplane operation in which an aeroplane is used for specialised services including, but not limited to agriculture, construction, photography, surveying, observation and patrol, search and rescue and aerial advertisement; " aerodrome " means a defined area on land or water, including any buildings, installations and equipment, used or intended to be used either wholly or in part for the arrival, departure and surface movement of aeroplane; "aerodrome operating minima" means the limits of usability of an aerodrome for- (a) take-off, expressed in terms of runway visual range and visibility and, if necessary, cloud conditions; (b) landing in 2D instrument approach operations, expressed in terms of visibility and/or runway visual range, minimum descent altitude/height (MDA/H) and, if necessary, cloud conditions; and (c) landing in 3D instrument approach operations, expressed in terms of visibility and/or runway visual range and decision altitude/height (DA/H) as appropriate to the type and/or category of the operation. "aeronautical product" means any aeroplane, aeroplane engine, propeller, or subassembly, appliance, material, part, or component to be installed; "aeroplane" means a power-driven heavier-than-air aeroplane, deriving its lift inflight chiefly from aerodynamic reactions on surfaces which remain fixed under given conditions of flight; "aeroplane" means any machine that can derive support in the atmosphere from the reactions of the air, other than the reactions of the air against the earth's surface; "aeroplane component" means any component part of an aeroplane up to and including a complete power plant or any operational or emergency equipment; " aircraft operating manual " means a manual, acceptable to the Authority, containing normal, abnormal and emergency procedures, checklists, limitations, performance information, details of the aeroplane systems and other material relevant to the operation of the aeroplane; "airframe" means the fuselage, booms, nacelles, cowlings, fairings, airfoil surfaces, including rotors (but excluding propellers and rotating airfoils of a powerplant) and landing gear of an aeroplane and their accessories and controls; "Aeroplane Tracking".
+A process, established by the operator, that maintains and updates, at standardized intervals, a ground- based record of the four dimensional position of individual aeroplane in flight "air operator certificate (AOC)" means a certificate authorizing an operator to carry out specified commercial air transport operations; "air traffic control service" means a service provided for the purpose of-